 We teach that the Holy Spirit equips each believer for building up the church by giving him or her spiritual gifts (1 Corinthians 12:7; Romans 12:3-4).
 The Holy Spirit gives the gifts according to His will for the good of the body (1 Corinthians 12:8).
 It is God’s plan that the body be strengthened through a diversity of giftedness, and there is not one gift that all members in the body are expected to have (1 Corinthians 12:12-31).
 We teach that spiritual gifts must be used in love or they become a distraction and not a source of edification (1 Corinthians 13:1-3).
 A motive of true love would manifest itself in seeking the good of others and not the edification of self (1 Corinthians 13:4-8).
 All believers have the responsibility to use their gifts with self control and should be used in an orderly, biblical way for the purpose of building up the body of Christ (1 Corinthians 14:26-33; 40).
 We teach that in order for the church to experience full health and growth, every believer must be equipped to utilize their spiritual gift and fulfill the calling that God has for them in the body (Ephesians 4:9-16; Colossians 2:19; 1 Corinthians 12).

 We teach that one of the amazing mysteries that is evident in creation is the reality that humanity was created in the image of God—an image that is indelibly expressed in two genders, male and female (Genesis 1:27-28; Matthew 19:4; Ephesians 5:22-32).
-The gift of sexuality, graciously given by God, is to be enjoyed in submission to one another solely within heterosexual marriage (Genesis 2:23-25).
-Human sexuality was corrupted by our rebellion against God (Genesis 3:6-21) resulting in sexual expressions that are inconsistent with a biblical witness.
-These would include, but are not limited to sexual activities of an exploitive or illegal nature, transgender identifications, pornography, premarital sex, homosexuality and adultery (1 Corinthians 6:18-7:5).
-In Jesus Christ the blessings of salvation and substantial restoration of our humanity and sexuality[i], as well as inclusion in the church[ii] , are available to any and all who would turn to him in repentance and faith (1 Corinthians 6:9-11).
+The gift of sexuality, graciously given by God, is to be enjoyed in submission to one another solely within heterosexual, monogamous marriage (Genesis 2:23-25).
+The impact of our rebellion against God has corrupted our desires and we are inclined to use the good gift of our sexuality in ways contrary to God’s design and blessing.
+In Jesus Christ substantial restoration and healing of our humanity and sexuality[i], as well as inclusion in the church[ii] , are available to any and all who would turn to him in repentance and faith (1 Corinthians 6:9-11).

 Marriage is an ordinance of the Church instituted by God.
 Creekside Community Church defines “marriage” as the exclusive covenantal union of one man and one woman in which such union is a lifetime commitment[iii].
 A civil government’s sanction of a union will be recognized as a legitimate marriage by the church only to the extent that it is consistent with this definition of marriage.
 (Genesis 1:26-28; 2:18-25, Matthew 19:4-6, Ephesians 5:22-33)